pndaproject/example-applications/spark-batch-python/README.md

 ## Spark Job

-This versions of the application runs the same logic as the spark-batch example but written in Python.
+This version of the application runs the same logic as the spark-batch example but written in Python.

 This is a very basic job that loads the avro row based data from the master data set and writes it out as column based parquet.